The Zombies: 2000–present

+50th anniversary of Odessey and Oracle

-In 2017, the four surviving original members (Colin Blunstone, Rod Argent, Chris White and Hugh Grundy) re-united for a North American tour marking the 50th anniversary of the recording of Odessey and Oracle.
+In 2017 the four surviving original members (Colin Blunstone, Rod Argent, Chris White and Hugh Grundy) re-united for a North American tour marking the 50th anniversary of the recording of Odessey and Oracle.
 The first stop on this tour was a first-time performance in Jamaica, as the featured artist on the Flower Power Cruise on the Celebrity Summit while in port in Falmouth.
 A popular podcast, S-Town, used "A Rose for Emily" as its closing music.
+This exposure helped the Zombies land a guest appearance on Conan in May 2017.

+Commenting on the album's half-century of popularity, Argent said, “At the time we made it, we would have thought it was complete craziness that the songs would resonate 50 years later".

+Rock and Roll Hall of Fame

-This exposure helped The Zombies land a guest appearance on Conan in May 2017.
-The band was nominated for induction into the Rock and Roll Hall of Fame in October 2017.
-They were nominated again a year later and were announced as one of seven inductees for the 2019 class in December 2018.
+On 16 October 2013 the Zombies were announced as nominees for inclusion to the Rock and Roll Hall of Fame, the first nomination for the band since coming into eligibility in 1990.
+The Zombies were nominated again for the Hall in 2016 and in October 2017.
+They were announced as one of seven inductees for the 2019 class in December 2018.

-Jim Rodford died after a fall on 20 January 2018, aged 76.
-He was replaced by Søren Koch (from the Danish band The Beatophonics).

 The band were inducted into the Rock and Roll Hall of Fame in 2019.

-That year, the three-day outdoor festival "Woodstock 50" was announced, to observe the 50th anniversary of the August 1969 Woodstock festival, at a Watkins Glen, New York auto speedway, with the Zombies as a featured act; however the festival was cancelled due to financial backers withdrawing.
+Most recent tours

-In May 2019, The Zombies announced a co-headlining tour with Brian Wilson and Al Jardine of The Beach Boys called "Something Great From ’68’" featuring The Zombies performing Odessey and Oracle, in addition to other greatest hits.
+In May 2019 the Zombies announced a co-headlining tour with Brian Wilson and Al Jardine of The Beach Boys called "Something Great From ’68’" featuring the Zombies performing Odessey and Oracle, in addition to other greatest hits.
 This tour would also feature the four surviving original members (Colin Blunstone, Rod Argent, Chris White and Hugh Grundy) in addition to the band's current line-up.

-In late 2021, the band announced that they would be undertaking extensive tours of Britain, the US, Canada, and Europe, between February and September 2022.
+In late 2021, the band announced they would be undertaking extensive tours of Britain, the US, Canada and Europe between February and September 2022.
 However, in January 2022 it was announced that the UK part of the tour would be postponed until 2023.

+In October 2023, the band performed at the Royal Oak Music Theatre in Royal Oak, Michigan.

+On 11 July 2024 it was announced that 79 year old Rod Argent would be retiring from touring after suffering a stroke following the completion of a UK tour.
+A projected fall tour of the US was then canceled.

+A festival, called Begin Here, celebrated Rod Argent's legacy and retirement.
+The festival, held in St Albans on 8-10 November 2024, included a special performance, "The Zombies & Friends: A Tribute to Rod Argent," on 9 November at the Eric Morecambe Centre in Harpenden.
+Other highlights included a performance of Colin Blunstone's album One Year.
+After this Blunstone continued to tour and perform as a solo act.